 All practices are held at the Northeast Family YMCA.
 Tsunami Swim Club belongs in the K.I.Y.S.A. league and will have a swim meet once a month.
-Contact David Robinson at 329.4791 for more information.
+Contact the Northeast Family YMCA at 502.425.1271 for more information.
 Parent orientation will be in August.
 Please check with the front desk for more details.

 Prerequisites: Swimmers must be able to swim all four competitive strokes- Butterfly, Backstroke, Breaststroke and Freestyle 25 yards.
 5 and 6 year olds must be able to swim Backstroke and Freestyle 25 yards.
 Golds have time prerequisites.